Have the short, sharp Spear's newsletter delivered to your inbox each week

 Spear’s Review

-As philanthropy adviser and CEO of Ten Years’ Time, Derek Bardowell believes in bridging the gap between philanthropists and the communities they wish to help.
-‘We accompany philanthropists and their families into the hearts of communities, the minds of the world’s leading academics, and the halls of government to better understand social challenges, then find and fund solutions to them,’ he says.
+As philanthropy adviser and current co-CEO of Ten Years’ Time, Derek Bardowell believes in bridging the gap between philanthropists and the communities they wish to help.
+‘We accompany philanthropists and their families into the hearts of communities, the minds of the world’s leading academics and the halls of government to better understand social challenges, then find and fund solutions to them,’ he said.

 Adviser Profile